Security

 Authorization

 PaletteAI uses Kubernetes RBAC to manage access control.
-The access that you have in PaletteAI is dictated by the PaletteAI role you have access to.
-This access spans the PaletteAI UI and when interacting directly with the Kubernetes API server in the hub cluster through GitOps workflows.
-The IdP group you are assigned to is mapped to a PaletteAI role during the installation and setup process.
+Your PaletteAI access is based off the PaletteAI role assigned to you.
+This access spans the PaletteAI UI and direct interaction with the Kubernetes API server in the hub cluster through GitOps workflows.
+During installation and setup, operators map the IdP group assigned to you to a PaletteAI role.
 The PaletteAI roles have access to the various Custom Resources (CRs) that PaletteAI creates and manages.
 You can find a complete list of all the PaletteAI CRs on the Custom Resources page.

 The following diagram provides a high-level overview of the server-side authentication and authorization flow in PaletteAI.